Ramu III: SeaWorld San Diego

 As a fully grown male, Winston dwarfed even his pool mates, his size distinguishing him almost as much as his dorsal fin, which flopped over to his left hand side and made him instantly recognizable to visitors to the park.
 He courted and mated with several females at the park, impregnating Kandu V, Kenau and Katina.
 Katina was the first to give birth, on September 26, 1985, to a healthy young female Orca named Kalina (the first of the 'Baby Shamu' generation of whale calves).

 In January 1986, both Kenau and Kandu V lost their babies, Kenau's dying of a heart defect 11 days after birth and Kandu's being stillborn.

 Kalina was the first calf conceived and born in captivity successfully, and the success ushered in a generation of numerous Orca births in captivity around the world.
 Kalina's mother Katina is still alive at SeaWorld Orlando in Florida, along with Kalina's own calves, Keet, (the first 'grandbaby' Shamu), Keto, Tuar and Skyla, as well as a stillbirth in 1997.
-In 2004, Keet had his first offspring, a female called Kalina, the first great grandbaby Shamu, making Winston a great-grandfather.
+In 2004, Keet had his first offspring, a female called Kalia, the first great grandbaby Shamu, making Winston a great-grandfather.
 In 2005, Keet sired Halyn, his second offspring thus making Winston a great-grandfather again.
+In 2014 when Kalia gave birth to her first calf Amaya, Winston became a great-great-grandfather.
 Kalina died on October 4, 2010, from sepsis, at 25 years old.

 Winston's necropsy report dates his death to April 28, 1986, due to chronic cardiovascular failure.
 At the time of his last health checkup, Winston had been 7.4 metres long and weighed 5,443 kg.
 He was approximately 23 years old at the time of his death.